Master of Science in Applied Geosciences application deadlines

 - Describe in conceptual terms the curriculum you hope to pursue as an MSAG student.

 - How do you expect to apply the expertise you would gain in the MSAG program?

-You must submit two letters of recommendation, but you may submit a third optional letter.
-Recommendations should come from individuals with whom you have had a close professional or academic association and who know of your desire to study geoscience at the advanced level.
-Recommendations may be submitted online or by mail.
+Each applicant will submit two letters of recommendation.
+Letters should come from individuals in a position to evaluate your professional and/or academic work, such as a supervisor or professor, and who know of your desire to study geoscience at the advanced level.
+Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
-For paper recommendations, please print a copy of the University of Pennsylvania's College of Liberal and Professional Studies Official Recommendation Form and supply a copy to each recommender.
-For paper recommendations, please use the required form for the recommendation letter, which can be downloaded here.